⬅ Back to eToro strategy

 Editorial control

 Plugin's Review Strings panel beside a Card Details Figma frame.
-Two findings are tagged MANDATORY — one Spelling, one Style — each with original-string struck through above suggested rewrite.
+Two findings — one Spelling, one Style — each with original-string struck through above suggested rewrite.
 Buttons read Override (give reason) and Apply.

-Some style rules are preferences.
-Others — Title Case on buttons, no exclamation marks, regulated financial terms — are firm.
-The plugin treats them differently: mandatory rules replace Reject with Override (give reason), and every override is POSTed to a Postgres dashboard so I can see where rules get bypassed too often.
+Title Case on buttons, no exclamation marks, regulated financial terms — every finding replaces Reject with Override (give reason), and every override is POSTed to a Postgres dashboard so I can see where rules get bypassed too often.

 Where it fits